timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 * Get Leiningen
 * Make a project
 * Add these dependencies
-* Let's talk about namespaces, laziness, higher order functions, persistence
+* Let's talk about the namespace syntax so you can use those dependencies
 * Don't press ctrl z in emacs!

 ---